Spawn (computing)

-Spawn in computing refers to a function that loads and executes a new child process.
+In computer science, spawn is a function that loads and executes a new child process.

 The current process may wait for the child to terminate or may continue to execute concurrent computing.
 Creating a new subprocess requires enough memory in which both the child process and the current program can execute.

 There is a family of spawn functions in DOS, inherited by Microsoft Windows.